Fuelling a resilient future through powerful alliances, greener investment and greater use of renewables

 Energy in Indonesia

-The industrial & transport sectors together account or approx. 70% of final energy consumption from fossil fuels, indicating the required sectoral focus for a successful energy transition.
-Consequently, firms operating n these two sectors, along with the energy production & supply sector will see the most disruption, to achieve a successful energy transition.
+The industrial and transport sectors together account for approximately 70% of final energy consumption from fossil fuels, indicating the required sectoral focus for a successful energy transition.
+Consequently, firms operating in these two sectors, along with the energy production and supply sector, have a significant role to play in achieving a successful energy transition.

 Due to low electrification of the economy and overwhelming reliance on fossil fuels for electricity generation, fossil fuel dependence in the final consumption basket remains very high as well.
-Therefore, Indonesia’s energy transition will require focused, programmatic action on the supply and demand side.
+Therefore, we believe that Indonesia requires focused, programmatic action on the supply and demand side.

 Our perspectives

-There are four major levers to decarbonising energy and the economy.
-All have to be applied simultaneously but to differing degrees nuanced to country, economy, sectoral and competitive position realities, to accelerate the energy transition without impacting energy security and affordability.
+There are four major levers for decarbonising the economy.
+These levers must be applied simultaneously but to varying degrees, tailored to the specific realities of each country, economy, sector, and competitive position.
+This approach aims to accelerate the energy transition without compromising energy security and affordability.

-Planning, executing, monitoring and course correcting the transition will require a whole of economy perspective.
+Planning, executing, monitoring, and course-correcting the transition will require a comprehensive, whole-of-economy perspective.

-We believe in the power of the public sector to set the stage and address market failures, and that of the private sector to innovate to protect, create and sustain value within the boundaries set by the public sector.
+We believe in the crucial role of the public sector in setting the stage and addressing market failures, and the ability of the private sector to innovate, protect, create, and sustain value within the frameworks established by the public sector.

 We support the public sector in setting the stage considering the greatest good for the broadest set of stakeholders, and preparing to address market failures if they do occur.
 We work with the private sector in protecting, creating and sustaining value in a socially responsible way, within the field of play set by the public sector.